 A fully qualified mountain bike tutor, former Loughborough sports academic and GB athlete, Joe has been a mountain bike coach and personal trainer for eight years.
 He currently specialises in enduro training and looks after Kona’s Alex Stock, one of the UK’s top enduro riders.
 Joe’s also a self-confessed all-mountain addict and gear geek.

-Joe explained to us why mountain bikers should train to help improve their general riding:
+Joe explained why mountain bikers should train to help improve their general riding:

 “The main reason we ride is for fun, and in all honesty we’re almost always happier when either gravity is on our side or the trail flows well enough not to get us huffing and puffing.
 So what’s with all this training malarkey, then?
 We’re mountain bikers, aren’t we?
 Well, what if I told you that with a little bit of training you could make even the roughest trails flow, and you could have enough energy to make the ups as playful as downs.
 Would that tempt you?
 What about the confidence to tear up that last climb just to bomb back down?